Galaxy Z Fold 8 Release Date, Specs & Price – ‘Wide’ Model and S Pen Slot Leaks

 ☑️ Lighter Weight

-Despite the bigger battery, Samsung is expected to bring the weight down to around 200g (from 215g on the Fold 7) by swapping the frame material from titanium to CFRP (Carbon Fiber Reinforced Plastic) — lighter yet highly durable.
+Despite the bigger battery, Samsung is expected to trim the weight slightly to around 210g (from 215g on the Fold 7) by swapping the frame material from titanium to CFRP (Carbon Fiber Reinforced Plastic) — lighter yet highly durable.
+(For reference, the Wide model is lighter still, at around 200g.)

 That said, PhoneArena reports that the switch from titanium to CFRP may not have been Samsung’s first choice, but rather a response to supply chain constraints.